 The Ableton Live "Click & Pads" Template is designed specifically for worship leaders who want to use Ableton Live for click tracks, count-in cues, and ambient backing pads but don't want to be stuck playing to pre-recorded backing tracks.
 This template comes with 100 pre-built, popular worship songs, and a tutorial on how to add more of your own.
 This template is easy to use, simple to understand, powerful and flexible.
 Learn more HERE.

 Enjoy the podcast?
-Help us out by leaving us a review on iTunes!
+Say thanks by leaving us a review on iTunes!